magnusrodseth/disaster-tweets/assignment-2/README.md

 - **Recall**: Out of all the actual instances of class `1`, the model successfully recognized 86% of them.
 - **F1-Score**: The F1-score for class `1` stands at 89%.

-On a broader scale, the macro average—which gives equal weight to each class—indicates an average precision, recall, and F1-score all of approximately 91%.
+On a broader scale, the macro average indicates an average precision, recall, and F1-score all of approximately 91%.
 The weighted average, which considers the number of instances in each class, also suggests an average precision, recall, and F1-score all around 91%.

 Inspecting the confusion matrix: